vpejaver/vpejaver.github.io/_pages/publications.md

 author_profile: true
 ---

+Click on the links below to get paper, code and software related to each article.
 You can also find my articles on my [Google Scholar profile](http://scholar.google.com/citations?user=hKTUdOoAAAAJ&hl=en&oi=ao).

 **\* Equal contribution &nbsp;&nbsp;&nbsp; ^ Co-corresponding author**